Updated: August 24, 2023

 Commit to achieving your goals.
 Most do not achieve wealth because they are instead committed to their personal comfort.

 Financial success requires a decision that you want it.
-And you’re willing to dedicate your time, invest your money, and make an effort in order to achieve it.
+And you’re willing to dedicate your time, invest your money, and make an effort to achieve it.

 A lot of people don’t know how to invest.
 I’m not surprised because investing is not something we’re taught in school.

 But what’s surprising to me is most don’t take an initiative to learn about it.

 We live in a fast-changing world.
 And the best way to keep up is to continuously educate yourself.
 Be excited about learning, and you’ll discover a wealth of opportunities around you.